-58. If the Court finds that these items are not subject to automatic discovery, it may order their disclosure under its discretionary discovery authority.
-A discovery order may be issued "upon a showing by the defendant that the request is reasonable and that the defendant is unable without undue hardship to obtain the substantial equivalent by other means" (CPL 245.30[3]).

-59. The request is reasonable.
-The legal instructions are necessary to ensure that the are necessary to ensure that the requisite number of grand jurors heard all of the testimony and voted the indictment (CPL 210.35[2], [3]).
-There are no interests that will be adversely affected by the disclosure of these items.
+- 58. If the Court finds that these items are not subject to automatic discovery, it may order their disclosure under its discretionary discovery authority.
+A discovery order may be issued "upon a showing by the defendant that the request is reasonable and that the defendant is unable without undue hardship to obtain the substantial equivalent by other means" (CPL 245.30[3]). - 59.
+The request is reasonable.
+The legal instructions are necessary to ensure that the Grand Jury was properly instructed on the law and that the charges voted by the Grand Jury are consistent with the indictment.
+The voting and attendance sheets are necessary to ensure that the requisite number of grand jurors heard all of the testimony and voted the indictment (CPL 210.35[2], [3]).
+There are no interests that will be adversely affected by the disclosure of these items. - 60.
+The defendant is unable to obtain these items unless they are provided by the prosecution.